{{org_field_logo}}

 3. Legal and Regulatory Framework

-- The Social Services and Well-being (Wales) Act 2014, protecting service users’ dignity and autonomy.
+- Social Services and Well-being (Wales) Act 2014 (well-being, safeguarding duties and rights-based practice);

 4. Service User Consent and Key Holding Agreements